berkeley-stat243/stat243-fall-2022/syllabus.md

 ## Covid considerations {#covid-considerations .unnumbered}

 We'll be following university policy through the semester.
-At the moment that means:

 1. Class and section are in person.
 I will be recording class (but not section) via the room's course capture capabilities so if anyone needs to miss a class they should be able to catch up.
-There is in-class discussion and problem-solving so I expect students to attend class in general. **However, please do not come to class if you feel any symptoms or satisfy the university's definition of having been exposed to Covid -- you can watch the recording and it will not affect your grade in any way.**
+There is in-class discussion and problem-solving so I expect students to attend class in general. **However, please do not come to class if you feel any symptoms** -- you can watch the recording and it will not affect your grade in any way.**

-2. Masks are required at the moment.
-Hopefully the public health situation will improve to the point that masks will be optional later in the semester.

-3. Vaccination is required with very limited exceptions.

-Personally, I am feeling comfortable with having class under these circumstances, and I hope you are as well.
-If you have any concerns, please let me know; I'm happy to talk with you.
+2. Masks are not required at the moment, but you are welcome to wear one.
+For the sake of communicating most clearly I won't wear one while teaching.

 ## Objectives of the course {#objectives-of-the-course .unnumbered}